Skip to content

 bash

-richview generate report.yaml -o dist/
+pnpm richview generate examples/climate-briefing.json -o out/

 bash